 "....
 I think next year, we're going to fly".

-At the law offices of Greg Monforton & Partners, we urge all Canadian motorists that are currently in the US to use caution while navigating through the current snow storm that is working it's way through the mid and southern eastern states.
+At the law offices of Greg Monforton & Partners, our Windsor personal injury lawyers urge all Canadian motorists that are currently in the US to use caution while navigating through the current snow storm that is working it's way through the mid and southern eastern states.